Common ProblemsAt Lindfield Speech Pathology and Learning Centre we assess and treat children with:

 - Standing up for themselves

 - Handling rejection

 - Requesting to join in

 Our aim at Lindfield Speech Pathology & Learning Centre is to develop a child’s social interaction skills so that they can participate in their community (school, work).
-Our dedicated speech pathologists work on social skills in both individual or group therapy.
+Our speech pathologists can work with your child on social skills in both individual or group therapy.
 Book your child in for Social Skills programs in school holidays.
 Our therapists may also recommend The Social Express online program for your child to use at home to supplement the therapy sessions.

 - Sound localisation (knowing which direction a sound comes from)

 - Auditory discrimination (knowing that two sounds are different)